CalebPaul/Quiet-Pocket---Android/README.md

 ## Description

 _Quiet Pocket is an app that adjusts the user's ringtone status based on location._
-_It is designed for folks who do not want their phone to ring at an inapprapriate venue._
+_It is designed for folks who do not want their phone to ring at an inappropriate venue._

 ## User Stories
 * As a user, I want my phone to switch to vibrate when I am at the movie theater, or other specified locales.